-Visiting the Home Ownership Unit
+(Different arrangements apply for the Home Ownership Unit)

 - We will ensure that our opening hours are clearly displayed. - We will take reasonable steps to ensure that our housing offices are physically accessible. - Our staff will wear identity badges that show their name. - Our staff will be courteous, professional and polite.